earthly/website/blog/_posts/2021-10-14-travis-bitbucket.md

 In this tutorial, you'll learn how Travis CI and Bitbucket integrate.
 Plus, we'll show you how to implement continuous integration in Travis CI using a [Node.js](https://nodejs.org) project stored in Bitbucket.

-## How to Use Travis CI with Bitbucket
+## How to Use Travis CI With Bitbucket

 In this section, you will develop a simple REST API using Node.js and the [Express](https://expressjs.com/) framework that will be stored in a Bitbucket repository.
 It will then be sourced by Travis CI to run tests on the application.